 Currency risk is the risk that changes in exchange rates will negatively impact Moberg Pharma's income statement, financial position and/or cash flows.
 It also affects comparability between periods of changes in exchange rates.
-After the divestment of the OTC business, there are no longer any foreign subsidiaries in the Group, because of which no translation exposure exists.

 The collaboration and licensing agreements signed with counterparties outside Sweden are often signed in currencies other than SEK.
 As revenues from such agreements grow, the company's currency exposure will gradually increase.
-As of the balance sheet date, December 31, 2021, there are no material balance sheet items in foreign currency.